-Adopting a child can cost tens of thousands of dollars, or it might be nearly free, depending on the type of adoption you pursue.
+Adopting a child could cost tens of thousands of dollars, or it might be nearly free, depending on the type of adoption you pursue.

-Here’s a look at how much adoptions can cost and how you can ease the financial burden of bringing a child into your home.
+Here’s a look at how much adoptions can cost, and how you can ease the cost of bringing a child into your home.

 The Cost Of Adoption